BillJr99/Ursinus-CS374-Fall2024/_pages/Assignments/asmt-regex.md

     return result
 ```

-Don't forget to replace `r";"` with the variable parameter `pattern` when you merge into the function!
+Don't forget to replace `r";"` with the variable parameter `pattern` when you merge into the function.
+You will have effectively created `grep` by doing this!

 ## Part 2: Regular Expressions